Shouvik-Pramanik/Learning-analytics-dashboard/README.md

-## Learning Analytics Dashboard
+#Learning Analytics Dashboard

-An LAD (learning analytics dashboard) created to track and analyse a student's performance, created using the MERN Stack
+A dashboard made in the MERN stack to analyze and interpret students' performance in a visual format.